pallets/flask/docs/extensiondev.rst

 out existing extensions on the `Flask Extension Registry`_.
 If you feel lost there is still the `mailinglist`_ and the `IRC channel`_ to get some ideas for nice looking APIs.
 Especially if you do something nobody before you did, it might be a very good idea to get some more input.
+This not only to get an idea about what people might want to have from an extension, but also to avoid having multiple developers working on pretty much the same side by side.

-Remember: good API design is hard :(
+Remember: good API design is hard, so introduce your project on the mailinglist, and let other developers give you a helping hand with designing the API.

+The best Flask extensions are extensions that share common idioms for the API.
+And this can only work if collaboration happens early.

 .. _Flask Extension Wizard: